SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 It's also traditional for Presidents to invoke the Bible at times of national crises or tragedies.
 One reason may be because biblical passages often sound ennobling, lofty, and solemn.

-However, using such phrases out of context makes them meaningless.
+However, using such phrases entirely out of context renders them meaningless.

 Presidents — and their speechwriters — should instead speak plainly.
 Say what you mean.
 And be wary of invoking the Bible.